Graduate Scholarly Presentation Travel Fund

 - Complete the application and upload proof of acceptance, and one-page abstract.

 - Award funds must be either used or encumbered before the end of the fiscal year.

 - Upload proof of acceptance, and one-page abstract in either PDF, DOC, or DOCX formats

 - Applications can only be accepted for travel that will happen in the future, no retroactive travel applications will be accepted.

 - Funding is only available for students at the Lawrence or Edwards campus.
 University of Kansas Medical Center students seeking funding should contact the KUMC Office of Graduate Studies.

 Exceptions may be granted to individuals who are not considered to be half-time students, using the following guidelines:

 - Doctoral students who have already completed the required hours of post-comprehensive enrollment and are enrolled in at least one credit hour

-- Graduate students attending a summer conference not enrolled in summer but will be enrolled in fall.
+- Graduate students attending a summer conference not enrolled in summer but will be enrolled in fall

+This award is joint funded by the Kansas University Student Senate and The Office of Graduate Studies.
 Any questions or concerns please contact the Office of Graduate Studies using the information below: